imagineLife/big-site/content/mongo/performance/hardware.md

 ### Networking

 The faster and the larger the bandwidth, the better performance will be experienced.
-Replica sets help with high availability.
+**Replica sets help with high availability.**
-Different hosts that hold different nodes of the db can affect the overall system.
+**Different hosts that hold different nodes** of the db can affect the overall system.
-How far apart the cluster nodes are also matters.
+**How far apart**, geographically, the cluster nodes are also matters.
+Load balancers, firewalls, and switches all interact with network speeds.
+**Concerns**: Write Concerns, Read Concerns, and read preferences all matter as well.